jenkinsci/azure-container-agents-plugin/README.md

-# Azure Container Agent Plugin
+# Azure Container Agents Plugin

-Azure Container Agent Plugin can help you to run a container as an agent in Jenkins
+Azure Container Agents Plugin can help you to run a container as an agent in Jenkins

 We have two different orchestrators:
 * Azure Container Service (Kubernetes)